withastro/docs/README.md

 ### Pull Requests

-Every pull requests needs to be reviewed by another contributor to the documentations to help with the overall quality of the documentation.
+Every pull request needs to be reviewed by another contributor to the documentation to help with the overall quality of the documentation.

 ## Running this project